Keychrom/Axiom/docs/admin/installation-searxng.rst

    :backlinks: entry

-In this section we show the setup of a SearXNG instance that will be installed by the :ref:`installation scripts`.
+In this section we show the setup of a AXIOM instance that will be installed by the :ref:`installation scripts`.

 .. _install packages: